JGCarroll/joplin-desktop-snap/README.md

 The functionality in the settings to specificy an editor by file location will not work because the snap won't see any other editors due to the sandboxing.

-Effectively this means external editors like Gedit, vscode, Gimp, Pinta, etc, are likely to be fine; but CLI based such as Vim may not be possible without effort on the users side to create a .desktop file manually for it.
+Effectively this means external editors like Gedit, VSCode, Gimp, Pinta, etc, are likely to be fine; but CLI based such as Vim may not be possible without effort on the users side to create a .desktop file manually for it.

 ## ARM support
 Joplin does not officially have ARM support and I don't have the hardware to test it in an ARM environment sufficiently, so this snap is currently X84_64 only.